nik149/nodeJS-concurrent-requests/README.md

   3. `npm install`
   5. `npm start async` or `npm start custom`

-  All links are stored in 'logs.csv'
+  All links are stored in `logs.csv`